2018 Leadership Development Conference a success!

 - Effectively communicate and get information from others

 Troy utilized social justice programming where they discussed assumptions that are made about people, and assumptions people make of them.
 He also provided tools to combat stress and help with energy and alertness such as breathing techniques and nutritionist well as tools to rest and sleep.

 Troy’s messages were celebrated as each participant wrote a challenge that is holding them back on a karate board and then broke through that challenge by breaking the board.

 To keep the legacy of Phillips University alive, the history of the school and its traditions were presented to the 1st Year Legacy Scholars.
 This is a standing learning plan at the Annual Leadership Development Conference and is usually one of the highest rated items on the scholar evaluations.
 It is taught annually by Nancy Phillips, PU Grad ’71.
 Nancy is currently Chair of the Legacy Foundation Board of Directors.

-Fifteen (15) Volunteer Service Projects were presented to the audience.
+Fifteen (15) Volunteer Leadership Projects were presented to the audience.
 Topics included spreading water awareness in California to preparing high-school students for college.
 The VSPs promote the servant leadership development aspect of the program.
 Each Scholar completes a minimum of 40 hours of volunteer service during the year.
 The projects are pre-approved by the Undergraduate Scholarship Committee and must meet specific criteria, including showing an increased level of leadership and responsibility on an annual basis.
-To watch some of the presentations for yourself, go to https://livestream.com/bgco/pulf/videos/183380194.
-The first presentation starts at about the 12-minute mark.